Seaweed and Kelp:

 Seaweeds, which contain many vitamins and minerals along with other nutrients, are 100% animal-free, making them an excellent option for vegan and vegetarian diets.

 Some foods, like panna cotta, mousse, tomato sauce and jellies, tend to easily rely on gelatin for their unique textures.
 Gelatin, however, is made of bone extract (well, animal collagen), which poses a difficulty for most vegans and vegetarians who want to enjoy some of these treats.

 However, with the agar of a seaweed, you can make jellies with ZERO animal content.
 That is right: nada, zero, schmuck.
 And you still get dessert!

-And the plus side to it is that it sets quickly, and it has eight to ten times more gelatinizing power than gelatin.
-So you might even use less and make it last longer.
+And the plus side to it is that it sets quickly.
+It is actually known to have 8-10 times more gelatinizing power than gelatin.
+As such, it is possible you might even use less and make it last longer.

 We understand how creativity in the kitchen is a learned sport.

 This is especially true when it comes to adding vitamins and minerals to your diet through a new ingredient, such as seaweed can be to many.